IT services are a critical backbone to the operations and functioning of most every business and organization.

 Today’s Status Pages provide an even richer source of information and the page builder tools available within the platform enable even greater control over how you display and present your information.

-Coupled to this, StatusCast is able to wrap your status pages with the brand of your company or organization, enabling you to match your status page with the rest of your family of communication assets.
+Coupled to this, StatusCast is able to wrap various status page examples with the brand of your company or organization, enabling you to match your status page with the rest of your family of communication assets.

 https://alliedsolutions.statuscast.com